-We've found that 44.3% of agents have earned a bachelor's degree.
-Furthermore, 4.8% earned their master's degrees before becoming an agent.
-While it's true that some agents have a college degree, it's generally possible to become one with only a high school degree.
-In fact, one out of every five agents did not spend the extra money to attend college.
+After discovering the most helpful skills, we moved onto what kind of education might be helpful in becoming an agent.
+We found that 44.3% of agents have graduated with a bachelor's degree and 4.8% of people in this position have earned their master's degrees.
+While some agents have a college degree, you may find it's also true that generally it's possible to be successful in this career with only a high school degree.
+In fact, our research shows that one out of every five agents were not college graduates.

 Those agents who do attend college, typically earn either business degrees or criminal justice degrees.
 Less commonly earned degrees for agents include general studies degrees or psychology degrees.

-If you earned a degree from the top 100 educational institutions in the United States, you might want to take a look at New York Life Insurance Company, Aflac, and American Income Life Insurance ..
+If you earned a degree from the top 100 educational institutions in the United States, you might want to take a look at New York Life Insurance, Aflac, and State Farm.
 These three companies have hired a significant number of agents from these institutions.